 Creating a culture of alignment and communication isn’t an easy task, but we’re here to help.
 With Bridge, you can enable and track one-on-one conversations, align employee and company goals, and conduct performance reviews, all in one place.

 Bridge’s Performance Management System encourages your leaders to keep their people accountable by aligning each employee and team goal with the strategic objectives of the leadership team.
-It’s easy to map individual and team goals to your wider business strategy to create a holistic view of your organisation’s objectives.
+It’s easy to map individual and team goals to your wider business strategy to create a holistic view of your organization’s objectives.